2ndmk2/protomidpy/README.md

 2. Make "vis_data" folder ant put the data there
 3. Move to "tests" folder
 4. Run "bash run.sh"
-   Modify config files (See appendix) as you need
-   **This step is most time consuming.
+   Modify config files (See Appendix in end of this page) as you need Option "--n_process" determines the number of cores you use for mcmc (default 3) **This step is most time consuming.
 Need ~1.5 hours to finish (32 walkers, 1000 steps) with 16 cores.**

 ### 2) Postprocess after MCMC